 No Accountability for Senior Managers

-Senior managers must understand they are responsible for everything that happens or fails to happen within their area of responsibility, and they need to be held accountable.
-Blaming poor performance on front-line workers is just an excuse for the failure of senior management.
+Senior managers must understand they are responsible for everything that happens or fails to occur within their area of responsibility, and they need to be held accountable.
+Blaming poor performance on frontline workers is just an excuse for the failure of senior management.

-The best way to hold managers accountable is bottom-up evaluations.
+The best way to hold managers accountable is through bottom-up evaluations.
 Along with traditional forms of employee evaluation, frontline managers should evaluate the departments they interact with on how well they support the frontline effort.
-Three to five KPIs should be established for each department that reflects its performance in supporting the company mission.
+Managers should establish three to five KPIs for each department that reflect its performance in supporting the company mission.
 The department doing the evaluation should help create the KPIs.
-For example, the warehouse manager should suggest KPIs evaluating their interactions with production, purchasing (to include supplier ratings), and 3PL logistic services.
-The production manager would provide KPIs evaluating their interactions with purchasing, the warehouse, maintenance, and HR.
+For example, the warehouse manager should suggest KPIs evaluating their production interactions, purchasing (including supplier ratings), and 3PL logistic services.
+The production manager would provide KPIs, assessing their interactions with purchasing, the warehouse, maintenance, and HR.

-One of the most important KPI for every manager is employee turn-over.
-This should be measured in every department for every manager.
-A serious review of any department with a high turnover rate should be initiated.
+One of the most important KPIs for every manager is employee turnover which is measured in every department for every manager.
+Managers should initiate a serious review of any department with a high turnover rate.

 * the fear or dislike of advanced technology or complex devices, such as robots, 3D printing, artificial intelligence (AI), and the internet of things (IoT), to name a few.